 Early Career Women Network (ECWN)

-EWCN provides a space for like-minded, self-defining women to come together to network and discuss topics of mutual interest in a supportive environment.
+ECWN provides a space for like-minded, self-defining women to come together to network and discuss topics of mutual interest in a supportive environment.
 ECWN will organise invited talks and networking sessions, among other events, that will focus on the many-faceted working lives of early career women.
 Anyone who defines themselves as an 'early career woman' in any staff post is welcome to join our network, including final year PhD students.

-To join the mailing list please email: email@example.com
+To join the mailing list please email email@example.com.

 A networking event with tea/coffee and cake.
 Children welcome.

-ECWN Meet-up, 17 December, 12-1pm, Hebdomadar's Room, St Salvator's Quad.
+17 December 2018, 12-1pm, Hebdomadar's Room, St Salvator's Quad.